 If you have any questions about these air fryer plantain chips, please leave a comment below and I will get back to you ASAP!

-If you have any questions about Air Fryer Sausage Skewers, please leave a comment below and I will get back to you ASAP!
+If you have any questions about how to make plantains in the air fryer, please leave a comment below and I will get back to you ASAP!

 HOW TO MAKE AIR FRYER PLANTAINS